11. Matrices and Other Arraysļ

 ## [1] "array"

-Note that a 2-dimensional array is additionally of class matrix
+Note that a two-dimensional array is additionally of the matrix

 Optional dimension names are represented by means of the dimnames